sensitronics logo

 Designing the actuator to ensure proper loading of the sensor is critical to a consistent FSR device.
 The actuator material is chosen specific to the application.

-Make sure the actuator is about 80% smaller than the inside diameter of the spacer opening.
+Make sure the actuator is about 20% smaller than the inside diameter of the spacer opening (dependent on spacer height).
 If the actuator is too close to the spacer, it can block the force.

 PEEL N STICK